Papa Noël Nedule: 2000–2024: from Bel Ami to "Put It Down"

 On 2 April 2007, he released Café Noir, a ten-track album recorded across Kinshasa, Havana, London, and Paris.
-Produced by Tumi Music, the album fused elements of Congolese rumba and Cuban music, offering a blend of traditional sounds and salsa rhythms.
+Produced by Tumi Music, the album fused elements of Congolese rumba and Cuban music.
 Café Noir featured an ensemble cast, including Cuban tres player Coto-Antonio Machín García and Cameroonian saxophonist Manu Dibango.
 The album's mostly instrumental tracks, such as "Africa Mokili Mobimba", emphasized guitar in place of piano, while other songs like "Sandokan" and "Tomatito" highlighted powerful brass arrangements.
 Notable vocal contributions included Abby Surya's performance on the song "Democratic".
 Papa Noël supported the album with a live performance in London on 2 July.

-In 2013, Papa Noël released the album Color, a "duo rumbaccordion" project recorded with French accordionist Viviane Arnoux, who had previously worked with him on the Mangwana and Kékélé projects.
+In 2013, he released the album Color, a "duo rumbaccordion" project recorded with French accordionist Viviane Arnoux, who had previously worked with him on the Mangwana and Kékélé projects.
 The 13-track album, released by Buda Musique, combined Congolese rumba with French musical traditions.
 Arnoux described working with Papa Noël as a rewarding experience.
 The duo subsequently toured France and South Africa.
 In 2015, Papa Noël was once again awarded the National Prize for Merit in Culture and the Arts, presented by the Congolese National Assembly on behalf of President Joseph Kabila.
 In 2020, Papa Noël and Arnoux recorded New Look, an eleven-track album released in 2021 by Halle Rock, followed by their reggae-inspired 2024 single, "Put It Down".